echmet/ECHMETCoreLibs/README.md

 CMake can be used to configure the project for building.
 [MinGW](https://sourceforge.net/projects/mingw-w64) and MSVC 2015 can be used to build the project on Windows for both x86 and x86_64 architectures. `LIBGMP_DIR` and `LIBMPFR_DIR` must be set to point to GMP and MPFR libraries installations.
 These libraries must be obtained separately.
 Once the project files are generated, ECHMETCoreLibs can be built following a standard procedure for your compiler of choice.

+### Remarks
+As of MPFR 4.1.0 a newly introduced `mpfr_srcptr` macro conflicts with a function of the same name used by the MPReal wrapper library.
+ECHMETCoreLibs ships an updated MPReal code which fixes the issue.
+Unfortunately, the fix causes issues with the MPReal module used by Eigen.
+In order to make Eigen buildable with patched MPReal, all occurrences of `mpfr_srcptr` must be replaced with `mpfr_xsrcptr` in `unsupported\Eigen\MPReal` file in Eigen codebase.

+See [this GitHub issue](https://github.com/advanpix/mpreal/issues/7) for more details.

 Examples
 ---